Quirónsalud Torrevieja will do free tests for the early detection of Colon Cancer

 The kit necessary to carry out the analysis must be collected at the information points located at the entrance of the Hospital Quirónsalud Torrevieja.

 The objective of the campaign is to raise awareness among the population about the importance of prevention and early detection for a good prognosis of this disease.
 The intention is "to inform and raise awareness in society about colon cancer since there is a low perception of the risk of suffering from it.
 The objective is to transfer to citizens the possibility of undergoing an effective prevention of this cancer in men and women from 50 years old.
 A habitual barrier for the prevention of this pathology is the ignorance of the tests that are used and, for that reason, we want to familiarize society with the fecal occult blood test.
-Curing colon cancer is possible if detected early, "explains Dr. José Farré, head of the Oncological Surgery and General and Digestive Surgery Unit.
+Curing colon cancer is possible if detected early, "explains Dr. Pedro Bretcha, Head of the Oncological Surgery Unit and General and Digestive Surgery.

 90% of cases can be cured